scaleway/serverless-examples/functions/node-terraform/README.md

 # Node Terraform

-A simple example of deploying a Node Serverless function using Terraform.
+An example deploying a Node Serverless function using Terraform.
 The function is a simple `rss` feed that filters the content of a source feed and returns the filtered content.

 ## Requirements